ERChenqd/Python-in-Quantitative-finance-and-Business-analysis/README.md

 # Work-in-Python
-This repository contains all my work in python.
+1. This repository contains all my Python prototypes used for quantitative finance and business analysis.
-All the Python scripts are done during the learning of module 'Programming for Business Application' (module code: IB2D40) in the University of Warwick.
+2. All the Python scripts with extension '.ipynb' are done during the learning of module 'Programming for Business Application' (module code: IB2D40) in the University of Warwick.
 The script names start with 'Business programming seminar' and are quoted with topics under brackets, those are done as practice with specific topics.
-The scripts named with dates are done along with the lectures and do not have a particular topic.
-All the Python script are powered by Google Colab, with the extension name '.ipynb'.
+All the Python script with the extension name '.ipynb' are powered by Google Colab.
-The ownership of Python programming done during internships belongs to the companies, hence the scripts displayed in the repository are all personal.
+3. The Python scripts with extension '.py' are done during the internship and my personal research project.